DTFsquad/100-days-of-code/log.md

 **Today's Progress**: Day off, No progress.

-**Thoughts** When I have a work day I find that I can progress with my learning to code, as opposite to my days off when I plan what to do, including to practice codem but I end up by not doint to mucj or anything at all.
+**Thoughts** When I have a work day I find that I can progress with my learning to code, as opposite to my days off when I plan what to do, including to practice code but I end up by not doing to much or anything at all.

 **Link(s) to work**
 1. NONE